-Storytime, however, though is one activity that your kid will not outgrow anytime soon.
-Whether you indulge in bedtime stories, or are slowly making progress in toward a better daytime reading habit for your child, or simply teaching your child good values, story time is always special.
+Storytime, however, is one activity that your kid will not outgrow anytime soon.
+Whether you indulge in bedtime stories, are slowly making progress towards a better reading habit for your child, or simply teaching your child good values, storytime is always special.

 Inspiring and Motivational Short Stories for Children

-Here are our top 5 picks of the best inspirational stories for kids that will make bonding with your child a delightful and as well as educational experience.
+Here are our top 5 picks of the best inspirational stories for kids that will make bonding with your child a delightful, as well as educational experience.

 1. The Sad Peacock

 This beautiful story about making the best of what you have is our first pick for this list.
-A comparison is inevitable and starts pretty early in life.
 Though ambition is not a bad thing, there is usually a very thin line progressing to greed.
-It can run both ways, parents may end up pushing their children so hard that kids may end up frustrated.
-On the other hand, kids may end up demanding for more, without regard to what they have already and this may end up making them selfish.
+It can run both ways, parents may end up pushing their children so hard, that kids end up frustrated.
+On the other hand, kids may end up demanding for more, without regard to what they have already.

 Here is a wonderful story about a peacock who almost went the same way.

-So, there was this once a beautiful peacock who was all but dancing on a rainy day.
-He was busy admiring his plumage.
-However, he was suddenly reminded of his shortcoming in a rough voice.
+here was this once a beautiful peacock who was all, but dancing on a rainy day.
+While he was busy admiring his plumage, his rough voice reminded him of his own shortcomings.
 All the joy beaten out of him, he was almost in tears.
-Suddenly, when he heard a nightingale singing nearby.
+Suddenly, he heard a nightingale singing nearby.

-Listening to the nightingale’s sweet voice, his own shortcoming was once again thrown into sharp relief became very evident.
+Listening to the nightingale’s sweet voice, his own shortcoming once again became very evident.
 He began wondering why he was jinxed in such a manner.
-At that moment, when Juno, the leader of the Gods, appeared and addressed to the peacock.
+At that moment, Juno, the leader of the Gods, appeared and addressed the peacock.